deadc0de6/dotdrop/CONTRIBUTING.md

 * will then match each file that is different within the directory against the ignore patterns before printing
+* patterns are matched against both files
+  (in dotpath and in filesystem)

 **import**

 * for files, match with ignore directly
 * uses `shutil.copytree` with a callback
   that will match each path against the ignore pattern
+* the pattern (and negative pattern) will be matched against the path(s) that are being imported

 **install**

 * recursively process each files and match against the ignore pattern
+* patterns are matched against both files
+  (in dotpath and in filesystem)

 **update**